 The public health outcome framework enables local authorities to benchmark and compare their own outcomes with other local authorities.
 Updates on PHOF are published as part of a quarterly cycle in August, November, February and May.

-- Wandsworth performed better than the inner London boroughs for most of the remainder of the PHOF indicators, apart from those population exposed to road, rail and air transport noise, offenders who re-offend and the percentage of adults classified as overweight or obese.
+- Wandsworth performed better than the inner London boroughs for most of the remainder of the PHOF indicators, apart from adjusted antibiotic prescribing in primary care by the NHS.

-Read the full update: Public Health Outcomes Framework- May 2019 Update!
+Read the full update: Public Health Outcomes Framework- August 2019 Update.